 or requested to ensure that we have the most accurate information on file.

 This information allows us to satisfy the requirements of your insurance

 company and to file your claim with little or no involvement on your behalf.

-Certain questions are mandated by the federal agency of CMS (Centers for
+Certain questions are mandated by the federal agency Centers for Medicare

 Q: Why am I asked to pay my co-payment and deductible on the day of service?